Summer Safety for People with Seizures

 • For long rides, plan ahead so you can take your seizure medication at the regular scheduled time.

-• Speak with your neurologist or nurse about your plans to cycle.
+• Speak with your healthcare team about your plans to cycle.
 Ask for advice about safety and how to avoid risks based on your seizure history.

 Travel